ayushpoddar/my-personal-site/content/posts/limit-git-log-output.md

 I encourage you to explore `man git-log` to learn about other formats supported by the `--since` flag.
 {{< /callout >}}

-## Show the commits whose patch contains X string
+## View the commits whose patch contains X string
 Often times, you need to search for a commit whose patch contains a certain string.
 For instance, you may be want to know which commit changed the API error message in your code.